,

 Premium Designer Collaborations

 As you can see, Breezm spans the mid-tier pricing spectrum, from everyday eyewear to luxury designer styles.
-But even premium models remain far more affordable than many high-fashion brands costing $800+.
+But even premium models remain far more affordable than many high-fashion brands costing $800+ (≈1.3 weeks working without a break on a $15/hour salary).

 ccording to a post on their Instagram page, this price reflects the brand's commitment to providing personalized eyewear that fits perfectly and remains durable and comfortable.